BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 - Download __fo2tweaks.zip__ from the [latest release page](https://github.com/burner1024/fo2tweaks/releases/latest)
 - Unzip the archive into the game directory
 - Launch fo2tweaks.bat, answer the questions

+### Troubleshooting
+If installation gets seemingly stuck (more than a minute without any progress), try disabling your antivirus for a moment.
+In particular, Avast is known to raise false positives.

 ### Uninstallation
 - Launch fo2tweaks.bat, answer the questions